arkency/posts/posts/2018-09-18-3-ways-to-make-your-ruby-object-thread-safe.md

 ## 1. Make it stateless & frozen

 Here is the most basic approach which is sometimes the easiest to go with and also very safe.
 Make your object _state-less_.
-In other word, forbid an object from having any long-term local state.
+In other words, forbid an object from having any long-term internal state.
 That means, use only local variables and no instance variables (`@ivars`).

 To be sure that you are not accidentally adding state, you can freeze the object.
 That way it's going to raise an exception if you ever try to refactor it.